Lodged by the Supreme Administrative Court

 The judgment of the Court of Justice of 16 December 2010 can be found here.

-The subsequent decision of the Supreme Administrative Court (judgment of 24 January 2011, no. 7 Afs 11/2008-109) can be found here.
+The subsequent decision of the Supreme Administrative Court (judgment of 24 January 2011, no. 7 Afs 11/2008-109) can be found here (only in Czech).

 The Supreme Administrative Court referred the following questions to the Court of Justice for a preliminary ruling: